mhucka/zowie/index.md

 * [DEVONthink](https://www.devontechnologies.com/apps/devonthink) bases the "URL" value of a file on the file's [`com.apple.metadata:kMDItemWhereFroms`](https://developer.apple.com/documentation/coreservices/kmditemwherefroms) extended attribute.
 The original hope behind Zowie was to make it write Zotero select links directly into that attribute value.
 Unfortunately, it turns out that if a file has already been indexed by DEVONthink, then [it will _not_ detect any changes to the `com.apple.metadata:kMDItemWhereFroms` attribute](https://discourse.devontechnologies.com/t/some-finder-comments-not-showing-in-devonthink/66864/38) made by an external program.
 Thus, if you index your Zotero folder within DEVONthink, you cannot use Zowie's `wherefroms` method to update the "URL" field directly.
 You are advised instead to use Zowie's `findercomment` method (the default) in combination with smart rules in DEVONthink, as discussed in [the wiki](https://github.com/mhucka/zowie/wiki/Example:-using-Zowie-with-DEVONthink).
 I share your frustration.

 * For reasons I have not had time to investigate, the binary version of `zowie` takes a very long time to start up on macOS 10.15 (Catalina) and 11.1 (Big Sur).
 On my test system inside a virtual machine running on a fast iMac, it takes 10 seconds or more before the first output from `zowie` appears.

+## Additional tips

+In the [wiki associated with the Zowie project in GitHub](https://github.com/mhucka/zowie/wiki), I have started writing some notes about how I personally use Zowie to combine Zotero with DEVONthink.

 ## Getting help